flaviovs/vault/README.md

-When notifying engineers that the request was answered, the app should send them the *unlock key* and the *unlock URL* it has just received from the Vault via pingback.
+When notifying engineers that the request was answered, the app should send them the *unlock key* and the *unlock URL* it has just received from the Vault via ping-back.

 (It should be stressed here that *unlock keys and URLs* are not tied to any person or credential in particular, so anyone that possess them